Frequently Asked Questions

 To provide professional police services, in partnership with the community, to ensure a safer Franklin and enhance the quality of life.

-What are some of examples of activities the department does to interact with Franklin residents?
+What are some examples of activities the department does to interact with Franklin residents?

-Citizen Police Academy twice a year, Teen Academy in the summer, Community picnics twice a year (when school is out and just before schools reopen), Active Shooter-- Citizen Response, Coffee & Clergy meetings, K9 demonstrations for school children, Self Defense classes for women, Police Explorer program, Church Security presentations, CPTED inspections for area businesses/churches (Crime Prevention through Environmental Design), an active social media to connect with the public and keep them informed, Safe Driving programs and child seat inspections, and much more.
+Citizen Police Academy twice a year, National Night Out, Coffee With a Cop, Christmas toy drive, community meetings and picnics, Active Shooter -- Citizen Response, self-defense classes for women, Church Security presentations, CPTED inspections for area businesses/churches (Crime Prevention through Environmental Design), an active social media to connect with the public & keep them informed, and much more.